Flock (Jane Weaver album)

-Flock is the eleventh album by English musician Jane Weaver, released on 5 March 2021 by Fire Records.
+Flock is the eleventh album by the English musician Jane Weaver, released on 5 March 2021 by Fire Records.
 Inspired by Lebanese torch songs, 1980s Russian Aerobics records and Australian punk, the album incorporates a pop-leaning production in comparison to Weaver's previous works.
 Upon release, the album was met with critical acclaim, with praise towards its experimental sound.

 Background and release

 Flock follows Weaver's ambient ensemble Fenella's project Fehérlófia, delivered in 2019 that was inspired by Marcell Jankovics's 1981 Hungarian animated film of the same name.
-It also marks her first full-length release since her 2019 album, Loops in the Secret Society.
+It also marks her first studio album release since, Loops in the Secret Society (2019).
 As opposed to her previous works which incorporated synth-pop, cosmic folk, experimental electronics, and avant-garde indie rock, Flock has a pop-indebted sound.
 According to Weaver, the record was inspired by Lebanese torch songs, 1980s Russian Aerobics records and Australian punk.

-The record was announced in October 2020, alongside the cover-art and tracklist.
+The record was announced in October 2020, alongside the cover art and track listing.
 "The Revolution of Super Visions", a Prince-esque funk track, was simultaneously served as the lead single from the album.
 In lead-up to the release, the album opener, "Heartlow" was served as the second single on 13 January 2021.
 Flock was released on 5 March 2021 by Fire Records.
 The album was released in three vinyl editions: olive-green, cream, and standard light rose vinyl editions.